Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Western Kentucky vs. Florida International College Football Odds, Plays and Insights

-The Western Kentucky Hilltoppers (2-4, 0-0 C-USA), who have college football's first-ranked passing offense, take on the Florida International Panthers (1-5, 0-0 C-USA) and their 12th-ranked passing attack on Saturday, October 23, 2021.
-The Hilltoppers are heavy, 15-point favorites.
-The game's over/under is set at 76.5.
+The Western Kentucky Hilltoppers (2-4, 0-0 C-USA) are double-digit, 15-point favorites on the road at Riccardo Silva Stadium against the Florida International Panthers (1-5, 0-0 C-USA) on Saturday, October 23, 2021.
+Both teams feature productive passing games, with the Hilltoppers first in passing yards per game, and the Panthers 12th.
+The total is 76.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.